-The foundation of my training was built at the Bill Wilson Center, in Santa Clara.
-At the Bill Wilson Center, I ran groups for at-risk teens while also working with adult clients and families in the outpatient clinic.
-Part of my multi-faceted training came from working as a Professional Foster Care Social Worker with FamiliesFirstInc., providing family and youth support within the context of foster care and social services.
-I also worked as the Director of the Helping Hands program at Family Violence Counseling Associates.
+She built the foundation of her training at the Bill Wilson Center, in Santa Clara.
+At the Bill Wilson Center, Beth ran groups for at-risk teens while also working with adult clients and families in the outpatient clinic.
+Part of Beth’s multi-faceted training also came from working as a Professional Foster Care Social Worker with FamiliesFirstInc., providing family and youth support within the context of foster care and social services.
+Beth was the Director of the Helping Hands program at Family Violence Counseling Associates.
 This experience included individual therapy for child witnesses of family violence and counseling for women affected by domestic violence.
-I have also served an Intake Coordinator for Our Common Ground, Inc., a dual-diagnosis treatment program for at-risk youth.
+Beth also served an Intake Coordinator for Our Common Ground, Inc., a dual-diagnosis treatment program for at-risk youth.

 Over the years, Beth has also had the opportunity to serve her alma mater, Santa Clara University, as a Practicum Leader, as well as an Adjunct Lecturer in the Group Counseling class.